donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-$M_{0}$ is achieved at P0 at by lending extra moment to P1.
+$M_{0}$ is achieved at P0 by lending extra moment to P1.

 Next step is to payback the lent moment on P1.

 #### 2. Calculate the moment on P1 for Payback

-Bar1's angular velocity causes centripental acceleration(**NOTE**: Not an angular acceleration, but a plain acceleration) at P1 equal to
+Bar1's angular velocity causes centripetal acceleration(**NOTE**: Not an angular acceleration, but a plain acceleration) at P1 equal to

 ```math
 \omega \times (\omega \times \overrightarrow{bar1})